 Jens Lindemann in Concert

-Featuring a fiery brass brand supporting world-renowned trumpet soloist Jens Lindemann and conductor Matt Catingub – who will also be joined by the phenomenal musicians Steve Morretti, Robi Botos, & Mike Downes – these celebrations of music will present re-imagined works alongside classics in the form of a tribute to Nat King Cole and Oscar Peterson.
+Featuring a fiery brass band supporting world-renowned trumpet soloist Jens Lindemann and conductor Matt Catingub – who will also be joined by the phenomenal musicians Steve Morretti, Robi Botos, & Mike Downes – these celebrations of music will present re-imagined works alongside classics in the form of a tribute to Nat King Cole and Oscar Peterson.

 This show will be unique to Banff Centre as it celebrates the 45th anniversary of Banff Centre’s Jazz program, a program which was first led by the incomparable Jazz Pianist Oscar Peterson himself.